vikram-ray/notepad/README.md

 ## All changes and fixes are welcome

-## to run this botepad in you local-system
+## to run this Notepad in you local-system
 - git clone https://github.com/rayvikram/notepad.git
 - cd notepad
 - yarn